Welcome - Teacher Training

 The Moksha Yoga Center Teacher Training & In-Depth Studies Program is a unique and inspired curriculum that will lead you on an ardent journey into the classical roots of yoga.
 At Moksha, we firmly believe in the power and strength of knowledge and find it our task to marry the principles of theory and practice together throughout the course.
-Over the yearlong program, we will delve into yoga’s ancient past and unravel many questions concerning the art and science of this age old system of thought.
-From asana (yoga postures) to pranayama (breath control) to philosophy, the program aims to be inclusive and the information presented is made accessible for any level of student wishing to deepen his/her own practice, or begin toward a path of teaching.
+Over the yearlong program, we will delve into yoga’s ancient past and unravel many questions concerning the art and science of this age-old system of thought.
+From asana (yoga postures) to pranayama (breath control) to philosophy, the program aims to be inclusive and the information presented is made accessible for any level of students wishing to deepen his/her own practice, or begin toward a path of teaching.

 Bringing together traditional and contemporary theory, the heart of the program lies in offering a rather large scope of yoga as a whole.
 Our program is guided by a strong faith in the power of lineage and mentorship, and a portion of the training is devoted to studying with master teachers who travel to Moksha Yoga.
 Teachers from around the country will challenge you as an educator and practitioner, presenting you with a wide variety of topics, yogic styles and techniques, as well as worldviews and perspectives.
 These experiences will aid in your self-development as well as the building of your professional portfolio.